Daredevil Passengers Take Finnair Flight 666 To HEL On Friday The 13th

 Flight 666 to HEL on Friday the 13th in 2016 occurred on May 13.
 The flight landed about three minutes late, although it was a smooth and uneventful flight, according to Finnair officials.

 But judging, based on the willingness of Finnair to retain the number 666, the number of the Prince of Darkness, as the numerical designation for its flight to HEL, Finnair managers aren’t superstitious.
-And judging also from the popularity of Finnair’s Friday the 13th flight to HEL, the airline’s customers don’t rank among the most superstitious in the world either.
+And judging, based on the popularity of Finnair’s Friday the 13th flight to HEL, the airline’s customers don’t rank among the most superstitious in the world either.

-However, some have suggested that considering the fact that thousands of people around the world suffer an irrationally intense fear of flying even under the best conditions, it is likely that some of Finnair’s passengers are simply thrill seekers in need of an adrenaline rush every Friday the 13th.
+However, considering the fact that thousands of people around the world suffer an irrationally intense fear of flying even under the best conditions, it is likely that some of Finnair’s passengers are simply thrill seekers in need of an adrenaline rush every Friday the 13th.

 Although unknown to most other cultures, fear of the number 13 is widespread in Western cultures.